cw-milesleung/miles-portfolio/README.md

 I am open to collaboration and always eager to connect with fellow developers, recruiters, and tech enthusiasts.
 Feel free to reach out to me via milesleung0724@gmail.com or connect with me at https://www.linkedin.com/in/milesleung/.

 Thank you for visiting my portfolio!
 I look forward to the opportunity to contribute my skills and passion to a dynamic development team.

+Please let me know if you think there is anything I could improve on.
+Would love to chat with you!

 Happy coding!